jeffThompson/Repo-As-Artwork/README.md

 # REPO AS ARTWORK

-A list of artworks (or projects that are conceptually-motivated rather than just code) that exist soley as Github repositories or that use repos as an integral part of the artwork.
+A list of artworks (and related projects that are conceptually-motivated rather than just code) that exist soley as Github repositories or that use repos as an integral part of the artwork.

 Included for each entry are: